limitlxx/e-Ticketing/README.md

    npx hardhat run scripts/deploy.js --network <network-name>
    ```

-   Make sure to update the deployed contract address in your `.env.local` file.
+   Make sure to update the deployed contract address in your `.env` file.

 5. **Run the Frontend**